dungfucious/f5-agility-labs-vdi/docs/lab2/content-lab2.rst

 #.
 From *"corporate-pc"*

 #.
-Launch View client and connect to the Virtual Server just created with iApp
+Launch Horizon client (and connect to the Virtual Server just created with iApp)

 #.
 Click **New Server**